vhscom/after-dark/README.md

   palette = "dark" # Optional, choose from 'dark', 'dark-grey' and 'solarized-dark'
 ```

-Once updated review the included 404 page and `theme-color.html` partial and tweak your site using [Custom Styles](#custom-styles) and, if you desire even more control, [site-level overrides](https://gohugo.io/templates/lookup-order/).
+Once updated review the included [404 Page](#404-page), override the [`theme-color.html` partial](layouts/partials/meta/theme-color.html) and tweak your [Custom Styles](#custom-styles) to suit your personal taste.

 #### Custom Styles

-Easily add and customize styles without modifying the theme simply by overriding styles in your site.
-To get started:
+Add to or override existing styles without modifying theme source.

+To add your own custom styles:

 1. Create a file named `custom.css` in your site's `assets/css` directory.
-If the directory does not exist yet, simply create it.
+If `assets/css` does not exist yet, simply create it:

+    ```sh
+    cd flying-toasters && mkdir -p assets/css
+    ```

-2. Add your custom styles inside the file and rebuild your site.
+2. Then add your own custom styles to `custom.css`.

-For example, to center figure elements, constrain the width and adjust their link styles add the following to your `custom.css`:
+For example, to adjust the treatment of output from the included [`figure` shortcode](https://codeberg.org/vhs/after-dark#snippets) add the following to your `custom.css`:

 ```css
 figure {